sprblm/CTFG-Wikidata/README.md

 1. Extract: Pull CTFG records (of relevant `Type`s, like "Organization").
 1. Extract: Search Wikidata for IDs to match any Orgs that don't have one yet.
 1. Load: Update CTFG with (possibly multiple) matching Wikidata IDs.
-1. Load: For well-matched Wikidata IDs, pull entire record into special field of CTFG (Load of ELT).
+1. Load: For well-matched Wikidata IDs, pull entire record into special field of CTFG.
 1. Transform: Present suggested updates in new field(s) of CTFG DB.
 1. Transform: Make confident updates to Wikibase.
 1. Transform (Bonus): List lower confidence Wikidata edits in special field in CTFG.